 Florida doesn't restrict VA loan use, but a few state-level factors are worth knowing.
 Some condo developments in the state aren't VA-approved, which limits your options in certain communities.
 If you're looking at condos in Tampa, Orlando, or South Florida, your lender needs to verify the development is on the VA-approved condo list before you make an offer.

 Flood insurance is another Florida-specific factor.
-Properties in FEMA flood zones, which are common in coastal markets, require flood insurance on top of standard homeowner's insurance.
-This adds to your monthly carrying costs and should factor into your overall budget from the start.
+Properties in FEMA flood zones, common in coastal markets, require flood insurance on top of standard homeowner's insurance.
+This adds to your monthly carrying costs and should factor into your budget from the start.

 How to Start the VA Loan Process